 Saunas are a heated, enclosed space that encourages detoxifying perspiration, relief from aches and pains, and deep relaxation.
-Saunas heat up the body and this offers various health benefits.
+Infrared saunas heat up the body and this offers various health benefits.
 The less clothing you wear in a sauna, the more beneficial it is so if it is permitted and possible, you can go nude into a sauna with just a towel to sit on.

 The simple answer to what you should wear in a sauna is ‘as little as possible’.
 Many people say that saunas are best experienced nude but not all saunas allow visitors to be nude.
 Saunas often provide towels and other types of clothing that can be worn inside the sauna.
 Some saunas have a private room where you can take off all your clothing and be nude if you wish.